SubbalakshmiC/CCNA-1/CCNA_Sam.md

 ### Certified Mock Exam Questions:
 * MeasureUp
-* Bolan.com (?)
+* Bosan.com (?)

 ## Exam Notes

-* Exam pass is a requirment to continue the Apprenticeship Program
+* Exam pass is a requirment to continue the Apprenticeship Program.
-* ICND1 is marked out of 1000
+* ICND1 is marked out of 1000.
-* 300/1000 marks for participating
+* 300/1000 marks for participating.
-* 90 minutes for the exam
+* 90 minutes for the exam.
-* ~ 825/1000 marks to pass
+* ~ 825/1000 marks to pass.
-* Results immediately displayed upon exam completion
+* Results immediately displayed upon exam completion.
-* Qualification is valid for 3 years, and completing the next exam in the series (e.g. CCNP) will re-validate any lower exams
+* Qualification is valid for 3 years, and completing the next exam in the series (e.g. CCNP) will re-validate any lower exams.

 ## Module Notes